shahidengineer/PIAIC-Assignment-1/README.md

 PIAIC-ASSIGNMENT - 1

-This repository contains answers of 08 questions for assignment 1 (with 1,000 data set of students) from PIAIC student.
+This repository contains answers of 08 questions for assignment 1 (with 1,000 data set of students) given to us by PIAIC.
 The data set for 1,000 student performance is attached as studentsperformance.csv and following were the questions:

 Q1 - Are female students performing better than male students in <given subject> (take user input)?